Advanced-AIgpt/Yandex-Full-Source/README.md

 ===========================================================================

-- This source code is best suited for beginners who are starting a career in cybersecurity or want to learn how these vulnerabilities are created. -
+ NB!!!
+This source code is best suited for beginners who are starting a career in cybersecurity or want to learn how these vulnerabilities are created.